Framework-agnostic Semantically-aware Global Reasoning for Segmentation: Method

 The hyperparameter $\rho$ controls the relative weight of the two terms in the cost computation.

-Once the tokens are matched, we can supervise them using the same losses used to match them.
-However, since we have many-to-one matching between latent concept regions and ground-truth connected components this results in tokens that are duplicates of one another.
-To avoid this scenario we add regularization which ensures that latent regions compete for support.
-This is achieved using cosine similarity loss that is applied to pairs of latent concepts that are matched to the {\em same} connected component: $\mathcal{L}_{cos}(\conceptmask_{i \rightarrow j}, \conceptmask_{k \rightarrow j})$.
+Once matched, we can supervise the concept regions using the same losses used to match them.
+However, many-to-one matching between concept regions and ground truth connected components may lead to tokens that are duplicates to others.
+To avoid this, we add regularization which ensures that concept regions compete for support.
+This is achieved by cosine similarity loss that is applied to pairs of concept regions that are matched to the {\em same} connected component: $\mathcal{L}_{cos}(\conceptmask_{i \rightarrow j}, \conceptmask_{k \rightarrow j})$.
 The final loss for supervision of latent concepts can be written as follows: Note that with a slight abuse of notation the sums in the focal and dice losses are overall concept regions $i$ that matched to one connected component $j$, and are effectively modeling the union of the concept regions matched to a given component (see Figure~\ref{matching} (right)).
-This, in effect means that concepts are only weakly-supervised.
+This, in effect, means that concepts are only weakly-supervised.
 The $\rho$ and $\gamma$ are the balancing parameters for the loss terms.